-A. The SSHO shall conduct frequent and regular safety inspections (daily) of the site and each of the subcontractors CPs shall conduct frequent and regular safety inspections (daily) of the their work operations as required by 29 CFR 1926.20(b)(2).
-Each week, the SSHO shall conduct a formal documented inspection of the entire construction areas with the subcontractors' "Trade Safety and Health CPs" present in their work areas.
-Coordinate with, and report findings and corrective actions weekly to the Government Designated Authority.
+- A. The SSHO shall conduct frequent and regular safety inspections (daily) of the site and each of the subcontractors CPs shall conduct frequent and regular safety inspections (daily) of their work operations as required by 29 CFR 1926.20(b)(2).
+Each week, the SSHO shall conduct a formal documented inspection with a written report of the entire construction areas with the subcontractors' "Trade Safety and Health CPs" present in their work areas.
+Coordinate with, and report findings and corrective actions weekly to Government Designated Authority. - B. A Certified Safety Professional (CSP) with specialized knowledge in construction safety or a certified Construction Safety and Health Technician (CSHT) shall randomly conduct a monthly site safety inspection.
+The CSP or CSHT shall be one that is not a part of the immediate site project team.
+The individual can be a corporate safety professional or independently contracted who is not an immediate member of the construction project site team.
+The CSP or CSHT will provide their certificate number on the required report for verification as necessary. - 1.
+Results of the inspection will be documented with tracking of the identified hazards to abatement. - The Government Designated Authority will be notified immediately prior to start of the inspection and invited to accompany the inspection.